 This 18-month implementation period allows NSW Health to work with the community and a broad range of health, aged care and other stakeholders to implement the framework set out in the legislation.
 This is important so we can make sure voluntary assisted dying is safe, accessible and follows the law.

-Information will be made available to the community on the NSW Health website as work progresses and we get closer to the time when voluntary assisted dying will become available to eligible people.
-Please continue to check the NSW Health website for the most up to date information.
+Information will be made available to the community on the NSW Health website as we get closer to the time when voluntary assisted dying will be available to eligible people.

 Reading information on voluntary assisted dying and thinking about end of life care can be distressing.
 If you need support please call: